NorseGaud/termynal/README.md

 | `input` | Simple prompt with user input and cursor | `<span data-ty="input">pip install spacy</span>` |
 | `progress` | Animated progress bar | `<span data-ty="progress"></span>` |

+Both `data-ty` and `data-ty="input"` support html tags inside the text.
+This is useful for highlighting parts of the text with specific colors or styles.
+See the [simple example](example.html) for an example.

 ### `data-ty-prompt`: prompt style

 The prompt style specifies the characters that are displayed before each line, for example, to indicate command line inputs or interpreters (like `>>>` for Python).
 By default, Termynal displays a `$` before each user input line.